 Our advanced technology platform integrates cutting-edge proprietary cancer therapy selection technologies using both tissue and liquid biopsies, including assay biochemistry, bioinformatics and a patented laboratory information management system.
 Our proprietary HS library preparation technology allows us to work with poor quality and limited volume samples and enables enhanced sensitivity-capabilities that are critical to effectively deploying NGS-based cancer therapy selection, especially in China.
-Our in-depth cancer genomics insights, accumulated from the large number of tests we have performed since our inception, enable us to process and accurately analyze genomic information and achieve a median turnaround time of 6 days.
+Our in-depth cancer genomics insights, accumulated from over 273,000 tests performed since our inception, enable us to process and accurately analyze genomic information and achieve a median turnaround time of 6 days.

 Our NGS-based cancer therapy selection test products are used to assist physicians in selecting the most effective therapy for cancer patients.
-We primarily offer 15 NGS-based cancer therapy selection and prognosis prediction tests applicable to a broad range of cancer types, including lung cancer, gastrointestinal cancer, prostate cancer, breast cancer, lymphomas, thyroid cancer, colorectal cancer, ovarian cancer, pancreatic cancer, and bladder cancer, using both tissue and liquid biopsy samples.
+We primarily offer 12 NGS-based cancer therapy selection tests applicable to a broad range of cancer types, including lung cancer, gastrointestinal cancer, prostate cancer, breast cancer, lymphomas, thyroid cancer, colorectal cancer, ovarian cancer, pancreatic cancer, and bladder cancer, using both tissue and liquid biopsy samples.
 Our core products, including OncoCompassTM IO, OncoScreenTM IO and OncoCompassTM Target, perform on par with those of our global peers.
-We launched our minimal residual disease (MRD) product, brPROPHETTM, in March 2022, which has demonstrated superior sensitivity and specificity to fixed panel in pre-operative ctDNA detection and post-operative MRD calling among relapsed patients.
 We are the clear leader in the lung cancer segment of China's NGS-based cancer therapy selection market.
 We believe we offer the best NGS-based cancer therapy selection products and services in China, and we have won the trust of pharmaceutical companies, physicians, hospitals and patients with our high quality standards, superior product performance and strong service support.
-Our products are recognized by the medical, pharmaceutical and scientific communities, as evidenced by (i) the use of our products by oncology key opinion leaders in clinical trials and research studies they initiate, and (ii) our collaborations on clinical trials and research studies with leading pharmaceutical companies including AstraZeneca (NYSE: AZN), Bayer (ETR: BAYN), Johnson & Johnson (NYSE: JNJ), CStone (HKEX: 2616), BeiGene (HKEX: 6160), Abbisko Therapeutics (HKEX: 2256), IMPACT Therapeutics and Merck KGaA (ETR: MRK), primarily by providing central laboratory services and companion diagnostics development services to these pharmaceutical companies.
-The results of these clinical trials and research studies have been published in over 200 peer-reviewed articles,
+Our products are recognized by the medical, pharmaceutical and scientific communities, as evidenced by (i) the use of our products by oncology key opinion leaders in clinical trials and research studies they initiate, and (ii) our collaborations on clinical trials and research studies with leading pharmaceutical companies including AstraZeneca (NYSE: AZN), Bayer (ETR: BAYN), Johnson & Johnson (NYSE: JNJ), CStone (HKEX: 2616) and BeiGene (HKEX: 6160), primarily by providing central laboratory services and companion diagnostics development services to these pharmaceutical companies.
+The results of these clinical trials and research studies have been published in over 100 peer-reviewed articles, and the results of research studies using our products have been published in numerous peer-reviewed articles.